huggingface/transformers/docs/source/tokenizer_summary.rst

 Space/punctuation-tokenization and rule-based tokenization are both examples of word tokenization, which is splitting a sentence into words.
-While it's the most intuitive way to separate texts in smaller chunks, it can have a problem when you have a huge corpus: it usually yields a very big vocabulary. :doc:`Transformer XL <model_doc/transformerxl>` for instance uses space/punctuation-tokenization, and has a vocabulary size of 267,735!
+While it's the most intuitive way to separate texts in smaller chunks, it can have a problem when you have a huge corpus: it usually yields a very big vocabulary (the set of all unique tokens used).
+:doc:`Transformer XL <model_doc/transformerxl>` for instance uses space/punctuation-tokenization, and has a vocabulary size of 267,735!

-A huge vocabulary size means a huge embedding matrix, which will cause memory problems.
+A huge vocabulary size means a huge embedding matrix at the start of the model, which will cause memory problems.
 TransformerXL deals with it by using a special kind of embeddings called adaptive embeddings, but in general, transformers model rarely have a vocabulary size greater than 50,000, especially if they are trained on a single language.

 So if tokenizing on words is unsatisfactory, we could go on the opposite direction and simply tokenize on characters.
 While it's very simple and would save a lot of memory, this doesn't allow the model to learn representations of texts